PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 - <td className="text-center"><span className="text-red text-lg">✖</span></td> Not driven by real usage – always validate with engagement, or retention, data.

-### Method #3: User engagement
+## Indicator #3: Meaningful user engagement

-By user engagement we mean data showing users experiencing value from your product – i.e. performing an action, or a series of actions.
-Logging in ≠ engagement.
+Are users experiencing the _real value_ of your product?
+Spoiler: logging in ≠ engagement.

-You want to see user engagement growing in line with, or faster, than new user signups.
+You want to see user engagement growing in line with, or faster than, new users.
 If engagement is growing much faster than signups, it's a strong sign you have product-market fit.

-[GRAPH HERE SHOWING GOOD FIT]
+[IMAGINE A GRAPH HERE SHOWING GOOD FIT]

 If signups are growing, but user engagement isn't, it's likely you _don't_ have product-market fit.

-[GRAPH HERE SHOWING BAD FIT]
+[IMAGINE A GRAPH HERE SHOWING BAD FIT]

 At PostHog, we created a user engagement metric we call Discoveries.
 We define a discovery as: